Last Updated :

 The Specific performances of the contract are granted when damages are not an adequate remedy.
 Such orders are discretionary, as with all equitable remedies, so the availability of this remedy will depend on whether it is appropriate in the circumstances of the case.
 Therefore, we can say that Specific performance is a remedy developed by the principle of equity.

 For specific performance of the contract, there must be a valid agreement.
 It was also observed in the case of Ambica Prasad v.
 Naziran Bibi AIR 1939 All 64.
-But where any relief is claimed in respect of a specific performance of Contract, the person against whom the relief is claimed may plead by way of defense any ground which is available to him relating to contracts.
+But where any relief is claimed in respect of the specific performance of contract, the person against whom the relief is claimed may plead by way of defence any ground which is available to him relating to contracts.
 (Section 9)